orktopus/build-react-homepage/README.md

      http://localhost:3000

 You can now see a very simple version of the website.
-Alas, it only has information about one John Doe....
+Alas, it only has information about one Thor Odinson....

 **Step 3: Modify your website in vscode**
 Open a new powershell window, and run the following commands to open our code folder in vscode.